 How Much Will A Solicitor Cost?

 Costs can vary depending on your individual circumstances and requirements.
-We offer an initial advice appointment with one of our family lawyers for a fixed fee of just £100+VAT.
+We offer an initial advice appointment with one of our family lawyers for a fixed fee of just £250+VAT plus £13.50 for an ID check.
 See our family fees and charges page for more information.

 If It Goes To Court, What Factors Do They Take Into Account?